More about Earthquakes and Volcanoes , Click here.

 The museum, named Gamadasu Dome, displays information about the disaster.
 “Gamadasu” is a dialect word meaning “to persevere.”

 The museum mainly displays the remains, documentary videos, and photos of the disaster caused by the eruption of Mt.
-Unzen in 1996, along with showcases of the local people’s efforts to recover.
-You can feel the great speed of pyroclastic flows by watching the path set under the floor showing the fast movement of red light.
+Unzen in 1991, along with showcases of the local people’s efforts to recover.
+You can experience the immense speed of pyroclastic flows by watching a path under the floor, where red light moves rapidly to simulate their movement.